 Can you afford it?

 Leaving a job without another lined up will make household finances a bit sticky.
 If you plan to leave without another source of income, you need several months worth of expenses saved up.
 Learn some strategies to help you save here and here.
+I can also teach you how to create a SUPER simple budget (so easy even someone who sucks at budgeting can master it!).

 Ideally, you should also have put some thought into the type of job that you’re going to want next and you have some job leads to consider.
 Otherwise, your money could run out before you get another job which wouldn’t be a good situation.